 A weekly newsletter entitled The Parentline is sent home or emailed to you on Monday of every week.
 For school families where there are multiple children enrolled, it will be sent with the eldest child.
 This will be our main vehicle to keep you informed of the many activities occurring at school.
 In addition, you will receive periodic notes from your child's teacher pertaining to specific happenings in your child's individual classroom.

 Email is also a tool utilized by the St. Paul's Staff and is often an easy way for parents and teachers to connect.
-Since we use an online grade service for grades one-and-up, parents should also be receiving weekly emails from Jupiter Grades of their child(s) progress.
-Parents may access Jupiter Grades to check grades online and find the titles of missing assignments.
+Since we use an online grade service for grades one-and-up, parents should also be receiving weekly emails from Gradelink of their child(s) progress.
+Parents may access Gradelink to check grades online and find the titles of missing assignments.